zaiisao/Documentation/en/Voice/windows_video.md

 -   Development environment: Microsoft Visual Studio 2013 (Recommended)

-> If you decide to use Microsoft Visual Studio of version higher than 2013, you may encounter compatibility issues.
+> If you decide to use Microsoft Visual Studio 2013+, you may encounter compatibility issues.

 ## Creating an Agora Account and Getting an App ID